carloshdezbueno/DASI-project-JaxRS-y-CDI/README.md

-# Proyeto-DASI-JaxRS-y-CDI
+# DASI-project-JaxRS-y-CDI
-Proyecto de diseño de sistemas de informacion utilizando JaxRS y CDI.
-Esta compuesto de un backend y un frontend.
+DASI project using JaxRS and CDI.
+It is composed of a backend and a frontend.